-Auditions for the 2018-19 Columbus Youth Jazz Program will take place on the following dates (exact times to be announced soon):
+Auditions for the 2018-19 Columbus Youth Jazz Program will take place on the following dates and times:

 Location: Jazz Academy – 769 E. Long St. (4th Floor – Red Doors) Columbus, OH 43203